Avagel/AI-page-summarizer-chrome-extension/README.md

 **Why:** The script only runs when the user actively requests a summary, reducing performance impact on every page load.

-**Downside:** Requires a small `setTimeout` delay after injection to ensure the message listener is ready before messaging.
+**Downside:** Requires a small delay after injection to ensure the message listener is registered before messaging the content script.

 ### Text Truncation at 5000 Characters

-**Decision:** Page content is capped at 5000 characters before being sent to the AI.
+**Decision:** Page content is capped at 5000 characters before being sent to the backend.

 **Why:** Keeps API costs low and response times fast.
-Most articles can be summarized accurately from their first 5000 characters.
+Most articles can be summarized accurately from their opening content.

-**Downside:** Very long technical documents or research papers may lose important content that appears later in the page.
+**Downside:** Very long technical documents or research papers may lose important context that appears further down the page.

-### No Readability Parser
+### Manual DOM Extraction vs Readability Parser

-**Decision:** Content extraction uses manual DOM heuristics rather than a full readability library like Mozilla's Readability.js.
+**Decision:** Content extraction uses manual DOM heuristics — targeting `article`, `main`, and `[role="main"]` — rather than a full library like Mozilla's Readability.js.

-**Why:** Keeps the extension lightweight with no external dependencies.
+**Why:** Keeps the extension lightweight with zero external dependencies.

-**Downside:** Extraction quality may vary on complex page layouts.
-Integrating Readability.js would significantly improve accuracy on news sites and blogs.
+**Downside:** Extraction quality may vary on complex or unconventional page layouts.
+Integrating Readability.js would improve accuracy significantly on news sites and blogs.

 ---

 ## Local Extension Notice

 This extension is intended for local development and personal use.
 It is not published to the Chrome Web Store.
-To use it, follow the [Setup Instructions](#setup-instructions) above to load it as an unpacked extension in Developer Mode.
+Follow the [Setup Instructions](#setup-instructions) to run it locally with the backend server.

 ---